fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 ### Licensing

-To proceed with enabling Teams users with SMS capabilities, the following must be provisioned:
+To enable Teams users with SMS capabilities, you must assign the following licenses to your users:

+- Teams
+- Teams Phone
-- Users must be licensed with Teams, Teams Phone, and a Microsoft Teams Calling Plan.
-For more information, see [Licensing](sms-overview.md#licensing).
+- Microsoft Teams Calling Plan

+For more information, see [SMS Licensing](sms-overview.md#licensing).

 ### Billing mechanism

 A tenant **billing mechanism** *should* be in place for SMS consumption overages and *must* be in place for Pay-as-you-go Calling Plans.

-- Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
+Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
 For more information, see the article [Microsoft Calling Plan Overview](calling-plan-overview.md).

 #### Permissions

-Administrators must have one of the following Roles Based Access Control (RBAC) roles assigned:
+As an adminstrator, you must be assigned one of the following Role-Based Access Control (RBAC) roles:

 - Teams Administrator
 - Teams Communications Administrator
 - Teams Telephony Administrator

+For more information about Teams administrator roles, see [Use Microsoft Teams administrator roles to manage Teams](using-admin-roles.md).

-## Enabling SMS for a user
+## Turn on SMS for a user

 The first step in enabling SMS for a user is to SMS-enable the user's phone number.

-In Teams Admin Center (TAC), navigate to the left side rail, select ***Voice*** > ***Phone numbers*** > ***Numbers***, and then find and select the number for the user.
-In the contextual menu just above the list of phone numbers, select ***Enable SMS***
+In Teams admin center, navigate to the left side rail, select **Voice** > **Phone numbers** > **Numbers**, and then find and select the number for the user.
+In the contextual menu just above the list of phone numbers, select **Enable SMS**.

-If the number isn't already assigned to a user, assign a user with the number.
+If the number isn't already assigned to a user, you can assign that number to a user.
 For more information on number management, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md)

-## Disabling SMS for a user
+## Turn off SMS for a user

-To disable a user, in Teams Admin Center (TAC), navigate to the left side rail, select ***Voice*** > ***Phone numbers*** > ***Numbers***, and then find and select the number for the user.
+To turn off SMS for a user in Teams admin center, navigate to the left side rail, select **Voice** > **Phone numbers** > **Numbers**, and then find and select the number for the user.
 In the contextual menu just above the list of phone numbers, select ***Disable SMS***

-## Confirming usage
+## SMS usage report

-To confirm SMS usage, in Teams Admin Center, navigate to the left side rail, select **Reports & analytics** > **Usage reports** > **PSTN and SMS Usage**, choose a date range, and select **Run report**.
+To view itemized SMS reporting in Teams admin center, navigate to the left side rail, select **Reports & analytics** > **Usage reports** > **PSTN and SMS Usage**, choose a date range, and select **Run report**.

 For more information, see [Microsoft Teams PSTN Usage report](.\teams-analytics-and-reports\pstn-usage-report.md).